• Skip to primary navigation

 This thick "buttermilk" is used in baked goods to help with a couple of different things.

-1. Activating leavening agent like baking soda to make the dough rise properly.
+1. Activating leavening agents like baking soda to make the dough rise properly.

 2. It helps with the flavor; the acidic flavor helps cut down the sweet flavor of whatever you're making.
 Plus, everyone knows the distinct flavor of buttermilk makes; think homemade biscuits.